-Dr. Hopkins is licensed to practice medicine in Minnesota, Ohio and pending Wisconsin.
+Dr. Hopkins is licensed to practice medicine in Minnesota, Ohio and Wisconsin.
 At this time, many of our patients are electing for telemedicine visits.

 However, patients may choose an in-person visit.
 At this time, we provide two options for in-person visits:

 - Patients may elect to travel to Dr. Hopkins for an in-person visit.

 - Patients residing near the Twin Cities may request for Dr. Hopkins to conduct the appointment in the patient’s home.
 There is an $80 charge for travel under an hour.